Thursday, April 16, 2026

 A scene consists of a set of 3D objects.
 Transformations such as translation, scaling and rotation as a result of Camera movement, mouse and keyboard input brings them into life.

-For example the following diagram shows a multi color cube with 50 degrees pitch and 20 degrees yaw.____________________________________________________________________________________________________________________________________________________________________
+For example the following diagram shows a multi color cube with 50 degrees pitch and 20 degrees yaw.

 Implementation:Vertex Buffer